GM Throttle Body Special Policy Letters

 I appreciate the fact that General Motors wants to do the right thing and repair cars with the defective throttle bodies.
 Unfortunately, diagnosis, confirmation and implementation of the no charge repairs are left up to individual dealerships.
 Despite the fact the dealer would get reimbursed if they replaced the part, no questions asked, it can be difficult to have them agree to cover the repairs.

 General Motors under compensates dealers for warranty repairs.
 This is kind of like a Medicaid patient going into a doctor.
-The doctor will see you, but he won’t be real happy about getting paid $14 for an hour’s worth of work.
+The doctor see’s you, but he won’t be real happy about getting paid $14 for an hour’s worth of work.
 It’s the same way in the car dealership service department.
 They get reimbursed pennies on the cash dollar for auto repairs.
-In other words, they’re motivated to find another cause of your problem or additional repairs that require services that aren’t covered under warranty.
+In other words, they’re motivated to find another cause of your problem or additional repairs that require services not covered under warranty.

-Again this is not to say that you can’t get the repairs covered under warranty as stated in the General Motors special policy letter.
+I’m not saying you can’t get the repairs covered under warranty as stated in the General Motors special policy letter.
 However, your vehicle will have to meet strict requirements.
 Specifically, a check engine light code for a throttle position sensor error.
 An example is a code P2135 through P2140.
 This series of codes indicate problems within the self-contained throttle body unit and its components.
-Other codes like P1516 are often seen on older vehicles.
+You often see codes like P1516 on older vehicles.